centre-for-humanities-computing/NER_workshop/README.md

 # NER_workshop
 Workshop on entity extraction from literary texts.

-Run in collaboration by Matt Wilkins and Ross Deans Kristensen-McLachlan.
+Run in collaboration by Matthew Wilkens and Ross Deans Kristensen-McLachlan.